Why does America have so many hungry kids?

 'Greed and government'

-Bryan Stallings, who co-founded food pantry Jesus Was Homeless with his wife, Amy, said southwest Missouri ranks among the nation's worst areas for child hunger, but "the community has responded with great programs."
-The nonprofit serves daily meals to about 2,500 people, about 1,800 of them children.
+Bryan Stallings, who co-founded Jesus Was Homeless with his wife, Amy, said southwest Missouri ranks among the nation's worst areas for child hunger, but "the community has responded with great programs."
+The nonprofit serves weekly meals to about 1,400 people, about 700 of them children.

 The United States exports more food than any other country in the world.
 So why do families with children have trouble getting enough food in such a prosperous nation?